iamweiweishi/deep_learning_starter/README.md

 steps:
-prepare data set → write the index of the data set into 'csv.txt' → training DNN models
+prepare data set → write the index of the data set into 'csv4trainin.txt' (and csv4testing.txt) → training DNN models

 '''
 the first step: prepare data set